wangchunliu/DRG-generation/README.md

 You may need some preprocess scripts to convert the dataset into the format required for the model, please see the folder of data_preprocess.

-We use [Moses tokenizer] (www.statmt.org/moses/) to tokenize the text data.
+We use [Moses tokenizer](www.statmt.org/moses) to tokenize the text data.

 For automatic evaluation metrics, you may need to use the tool from https://github.com/tuetschek/e2e-metrics.